sovrynn/ecdo/1-EVIDENCE/biology/README.md

 ## Irish tree rings, Santorini and volcanic dust veils - Baillie (hard copy here)

+"In theory the narrowest ring width... should be related to the worst growth conditions that the tree experienced during its lifetime."

 ![](img/irish-tree-rings-baillie.png)

 Peaks correspond to narrow ring anomalies.
 A "narrowness index" formula was constructed which is plotted here, where r is the number of narrowest rings and s the total number of sites within a sliding window.